 Section 4.3.2: Customer-specific requirements

-Although the need to fulfill and satisfy customer-specific requirements was already mentioned throughout the whole ISO/TS 16949 document, in IATF 16949 this requirement specifically addresses the need to evaluate the customer-specific requirements and include them where applicable in the organization’s quality management system.
-This means that the supplier would need some sort of process to evaluate each of their customer’s customer-specific requirements and determine exactly how (and where) it applies to their organization’s QMS, as applicable
+Although the need to fulfil and satisfy customer-specific requirements was already mentioned throughout the whole ISO/TS 16949 document, in IATF 16949 this requirement specifically addresses the need to evaluate the customer-specific requirements and include them where applicable in the organization’s quality management system.
+This means that the supplier would need some sort of process to evaluate each of their customer’s customer-specific requirements and determine exactly how (and where) it applies to their organization’s QMS, as applicable.
+The organization must have a Document Evaluation procedure considering customers requirements like PPAP, FMEA, APQP, INSPECTION TEST ON REQUEST ETC.

-It ensures that the supplier (organization) is responsible for the conformity of outsourced processes, and all products and processes meet all applicable requirements and expectations of all interested parties.
-To ensure conformance of all products and processes, the organization would need to take a proactive approach to assess and address risks, and not rely only on inspection
+This section ensures that the supplier (organization) is responsible for the conformity of outsourced processes, and all products and processes meet all applicable requirements and expectations of all interested parties.
+To ensure conformance of all products and processes, the organization would need to take a proactive approach to assess and address risks, and not rely only on inspection.
+The organization must conduct audits such as product audit, Procedure audit and system audit at the supplier site.
+The organization must also focus on the training of suppliers t and performance can be monitored by quality rating, delivery ratings, PPM LEVEL etc.

-Section 220.127.116.11: Product safety: The New section with enhanced requirements that address current and emerging issues the automotive industry is facing related to product and process safety.
+Section 126.96.36.199: Product safety: The New section with enhanced requirements that address current and emerging issues the automotive industry is facing related to product and process safety.
 Organizations (suppliers) are required to have documented processes to manage product-safety related products and processes.
 This section includes identification of statutory requirements; identifying and controlling product-safety-related characteristics both during design and at point of manufacture; defining responsibilities, escalation processes, reaction plans, and the necessary flow of information including top management, suppliers, and customers; receiving special approvals for FMEAs and Control Plans; product traceability measures; and cascading of requirements throughout the supply chain.
+The Organization must have documented procedures for product and procedure safety.
+The procedure may include taking approval from customer for statutory and regulatory requirements related to product safety, Approval of FMEA, Control Plans for Safety-related parameters, training to the personnel performing safety-related work, changes in the product which affect potential safety.

 Clause 5: Leadership